Peter Johnson Secures Conservative Line in Family Court Judge Primary

-Republican Peter Johnson secured the Conservative line in Tuesday’s Primary for Chautauqua County Family Court Judge today.
+Republican Peter Johnson secured the Conservative line in Tuesday’s Primary for Chautauqua County Family Court Judge.

 In unofficial vote totals, Johnson received 157 votes to Republican Sally Jaroszynski‘s 47 votes.